TheRealMattDunn/mattdunn.info/content/notes/Kubernetes Engine (GKE).md

 #### Architecture

 - eBPF
-- Kernel programs route/process packets—no need for nernal code change or kernel modules
+- Kernel programs route/process packets—no need for kernel code change or kernel modules
-- No need for iptables—can proces packets based on Kubernetes-specific metadata
+- No need for iptables—can process packets based on Kubernetes-specific metadata

 ## Workload Identity